elinscott/koopmans_docs/tutorials/tutorial_1.rst

 But why three PBE calculations?
 The reason for this is that the calculations we will perform later involve the addition/removal of a single electron, which means the density we need to generate here must correspond to a ``nspin = 2`` calculation.
 However, we know ozone is a closed-shell molecule and simply performing a ``nspin = 2`` PBE calculation risks introducing spin contamination (i.e. falling into a local minimum where :math:`n^\uparrow(\mathbf{r}) \neq n^\downarrow(\mathbf{r})`).

 This sequence of three calculations is designed to avoid this; we first optimise the density constrained to be spin-unpolarised, and only once that density has been minimised do we lift this restriction.
-This additional step can be disabled by adding ``"enforce_spin_symmetry": false`` to the ``workflow`` block of ``ozone.json``.
+This additional step can be disabled by adding ``"fix_spin_contamination": false`` to the ``workflow`` block of ``ozone.json``.

 The input and output Quantum ESPRESSO files for this first step can all be found in the directory ``init/``.